-As people age, their eyebrows begin to droop and wrinkles appear in their forehead, often creating a tired or angry look.
-Frown lines that deepen with age can accentuate this undesirable appearance.
-Double board-certified facial plastic surgeon Dr. Timothy M. Greco offers forehead or brow lift surgery for his Philadelphia patients to create a fresh, rested appearance.
+As people age and gravity takes its toll, eyebrows begin to droop and wrinkles appear on the forehead, often creating a tired or angry look.
+Frown lines on the forehead and between the eyebrows, which deepen with age, can accentuate this undesirable appearance.
+Double board-certified facial plastic surgeon Dr. Timothy M. Greco offers forehead or browlift surgery for his Philadelphia-area patients to create a fresh, rested appearance.

 Learn why double-board certified facial plastic surgeon Dr. Timothy M. Greco has been chosen "Best of Philly" five times by Philadelphia Style Magazine.Meet Dr. Greco

-Most patients feel comfortable appearing in public in 10 days to 2 weeks.
+Many patients feel comfortable appearing in public in 10 days to two weeks.
 Makeup will help cover any residual bruising.

 Although a small amount of hair may be removed with excess skin during the procedure, no hair is shaved when preparing for a brow lift.
-Dr. Greco may use a special technique to advance the hairline in patients with high foreheads, if this is one of your concerns.
+Dr. Greco may use a special technique to advance the position of the hairline, if this is one of your concerns.

 Numbness after surgery depends on the particular incision and approach used.
 Numbness generally resolves in several weeks to several months after the procedure—although, in rare instances, it may last longer.